 The WAFC plays an important role in funding the ongoing development of football via our affiliates, schools, competitions and academies across all WA communities.
 This ensures that football is the best resourced sporting code in the State and can have the most active role in building better communities through various development programs.

-The rich history of football in the community of Western Australian stretches back to 1885 and today it is the most popular sporting code in Western Australia with more than 224,000 active participants during the season and many thousands more involved as volunteers and fans.
+The rich history of football in the community of Western Australia stretches back to 1885.
+Today it is the most popular sporting code in the state with 105,000 club participants, of which from Auskick to Seniors, 7% identify as Aboriginal and Torres Strait Islander.

 This results in a significant social benefit and the creation of better communities through the active promotion of the sport and its associated values of teamwork, responsibility, respect, leadership, commitment and community participation.